martel-innovate/deep-log-inspection/doc/install/install.md

 ## Installing & Deploying
 Installing and running the Deep Log Inspection system requires [git][1] and [docker][2], so make sure they are installed on your system before proceeding.
+In order for Elasticsearch to boot correctly, user limits must be set via [Docker configuration](../../log-server/config/docker.service).

 Open your system's command line and `cd` to the folder where the project will be stored.
 Then, download the project by cloning the git repository: